Probing Cosmic Ray Composition and Muon-philic Dark Matter via Muon Tomography: Summary and Outlook

 In this work, an RPC-based muon tomography system was deployed for high-precision angular scattering measurements of cosmic-ray muons at sea level.
 Combining detailed simulations and a multi-template fitting procedure, this work resolved the relative abundances of secondary cosmic-ray muons and electrons with good precision -- reaching $\sim 2\%$ for the electron component.
 This resolution mitigates long-standing uncertainties in sea-level particle composition and establishes the muon tomography system as a powerful tool for cosmic-ray spectroscopy.

 Furthermore, we pioneered a direct probe for light muon-philic dark matter via cosmic-ray muon–DM elastic scattering.
 Applying a model-independent analysis framework to 63-day Physics Run data, this work derived constraints on the slow DM–muon cross-section across the 0.1–10 GeV mass range.
-For 1 GeV DM, the 95\% CL limit reaches $1.62 \times 10^{-17}$ $\rm{cm}^{2}$, demonstrating sensitivity to sub-GeV DM couplings.
+For 1 GeV DM, the 95\% CL limit reaches $1.61 \times 10^{-17}$ $\rm{cm}^{2}$, demonstrating sensitivity to sub-GeV DM couplings.
 Future operation with higher statistics is expected to improve the determination of secondary cosmic-ray composition, enabling sensitivity to additional particle species.
-In parallel, to enhance the sensitivity of DM searches, efforts will focus on experiments utilizing high-intensity, well-collimated muon beams, along with extended cosmic-ray runs employing larger detectors and longer exposure times \cite{PhysRevD.110.016017}.
+In parallel, to enhance the sensitivity of DM searches, efforts will focus on experiments utilizing high-intensity, well-collimated muon beams, along with extended cosmic-ray runs employing larger detectors and longer exposure times.
+With an enlarged detector volume of up to 1 $\rm{m^3}$, an extended operation period of approximately one year, and by further incorporating the full scattering angle range, the overall sensitivity is expected to improve by nearly 4-5 orders of magnitude.
+Such an improvement would allow this model-independent approach to probe unexplored regions of parameter space in muon-philic dark matter scenarios and potentially surpass existing limits from beam experiments in the GeV mass range and beyond.